sgmurphy/wordpress-plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.7 =
+= 5.7.8 =

-* New: Show recipients' counts in campaigns
-* Improvements: Drag-n-Drop editor UI improvements
+* Improvements: Added 'Show block manager' toolbar option for the 'Add Posts' block in the Drag-n-Drop editor
-* Update: PHP 8.2 compatibility
+* Fix: Default subject and content were not set properly while creating a new campaign in some cases
-* Fix: Fatal error when sending preview email in post digest [MAX]
+* Fix: Workflow emails not sending when using the Icegram email sending service with email tracking enabled

 == Changelog ==

+**5.7.8 (17.01.2024)**

+* Improvements: Added 'Show block manager' toolbar option for the 'Add Posts' block in the Drag-n-Drop editor
+* Fix: Default subject and content were not set properly while creating a new campaign in some cases
+* Fix: Workflow emails not sending when using the Icegram email sending service with email tracking enabled

 **5.7.7 (10.01.2024)**